Auto Insurance

 Understanding the Three Core Coverage Types

-Liability coverage is the one every state requires (except New Hampshire, which has its own system).
+Liability coverage is the one every state requires (except New Hampshire, which has its own financial responsibility system).
 It pays for damage and injuries you cause to other people in an accident.
 It comes in two parts: bodily injury liability and property damage liability.
 This is the coverage that keeps you from being personally sued for hundreds of thousands of dollars after a serious crash.
-State minimums vary, but most experts — myself included — recommend carrying significantly more than the minimum.
-I’ll explain why in a moment.
+State minimums vary widely, but most experienced agents, myself included, recommend carrying significantly more than the minimum.
+The next section explains why.

 Collision coverage pays to repair or replace your own vehicle after an accident, regardless of who caused it.
 If you rear-end someone and your car needs $6,000 in repairs, collision handles that (minus your deductible).
-If you’re financing or leasing, your lender almost certainly requires it.
+If you’re financing or leasing through a lender like Chase Auto or a credit union, they will almost certainly require it.

-Beyond these three, you’ll also see options for uninsured/underinsured motorist coverage (essential — roughly one in eight drivers is uninsured), medical payments or personal injury protection, and roadside assistance.
-For a complete breakdown of every coverage layer, see our full guide to car insurance.
+Beyond these three, you’ll also see options for uninsured/underinsured motorist coverage, and given that 15.4% of U.S. motorists were uninsured in 2023 according to Insurance Research Council data published by the Insurance Information Institute, this coverage is close to essential.
+Medical payments or personal injury protection (PIP) and roadside assistance round out the typical options.
+For a full breakdown of every coverage layer, see our complete guide to car insurance.

 How Much Coverage Do You Actually Need?

 Here’s where first-time buyers get burned most often.
-State minimum liability limits sound like big numbers — $25,000 per person, $50,000 per accident is common — until you realize what a serious accident actually costs.
+State minimum liability limits sound like big numbers, $25,000 per person, $50,000 per accident is common, until you see what a serious accident actually costs.

 A single trip to the emergency room can exceed $25,000.
 A multi-car pileup with injuries can easily generate claims in the hundreds of thousands.
-If your liability limit is $25,000 and you cause an accident that results in $150,000 in medical bills, you’re personally responsible for the $125,000 gap.
-That’s not a hypothetical — it’s a lawsuit, a wage garnishment, or a bankruptcy filing.
+If your liability limit is $25,000 and you cause an accident resulting in $150,000 in medical bills, you’re personally responsible for the $125,000 gap.
+That’s not a hypothetical, it’s a lawsuit, a wage garnishment, or a bankruptcy filing.
+The National Highway Traffic Safety Administration and consumer advocacy groups consistently flag this disconnect between state minimums and real-world claim costs.

 For collision and comprehensive, choose a deductible you can actually afford out of pocket.
-A $500 deductible means more monthly premium but less shock if you need to use it.
+A $500 deductible means a higher monthly premium but less shock if you need to use it.
 A $1,000 deductible lowers your premium meaningfully.
-Don’t go higher than $1,000 unless you have solid savings to back it up.
+Don’t go higher than $1,000 unless you have solid savings to back it up, and be honest with yourself about that.

 Coverage What It Pays For Required?
 First-Timer Recommendation